brutasse/ppd/README.md

 Passwords are put in a PGP-encrypted file that gets backed up in your Dropbox account.

-You can then access your passwords with utility scripts on your desktop computer or in a web browser.
+You can then access your passwords with a web browser from any device.

 **Q: Why don't you just use 1Password / LastPass / $PASSWORD_MANAGER?**

 **A**:

 * I can access my passwords using any device that has a web browser.
-And the scripts work fine on Linux, where the state of password managers is terrible.
+And everything work fine on Linux, where the state of password managers is terrible.

 * This is Free, Open-Source software.
 And it's simple: the code does almost nothing, only encrypting/decrypting stuff and reading/writing data with the